 Another interesting stat from this Forbes article is that 33% of US workers feel like freelancing is the less risky option compared to having a traditional job.

-Is It Still Worth Becoming A Freelance Writer in 2023?
+Is It Still Worth Becoming A Freelance Writer?

 It is still worth it to pursue freelance writing, whether you choose to do it full time or as a side hustle.